The special associations we give to certain numbers often continues into our dreams.

-If when we write our dreams, we use the number symbol instead of the word for any numbers that appear in our dreams, it can be easier to recognise them later.
-It is easy to scan a page to see “7” than “seven” for instance.
+When recording your dreams using the number symbol instead of the word for any numbers that appear, can make it easier and faster to recognise them later.
+It is much quicker to scan a page to see “7” than “seven” for instance.
 This can be applied to things like dreaming of 6 white birds, a 4 year old child, choosing between 3 doors, getting out a lift on the 20th floor, for example.

 Numbers in dreams can refer to our age, or the age we were when a significant even occurred.
 Numbers can also appear in dreams as indicators of an address or house number we lived when an event happened.
 Numbers may also have special meaning such as number on a jersey or strip we wore when playing a team sport, the license plate on our first car or where we finished in an important competition, such as first second or third.

 Another way numbers can play an important role in our dreams is an indicator of time.
 Numbers can give clues about when events happened in waking life that we are now dreaming about.
 Maybe we are dreaming about a stressful situation that is quite like another we had 5 years ago.
 Maybe this is about a project we started 3 months ago, or maybe it reminding us the importance of what somebody said 2 days ago when we weren’t really paying attention.
 Most dreams will draw on recent memories, usually within the last few days, unless the event we are dreaming about has connections or similarities with a significant even that occurred some time ago, even years ago.